igorw-forks/fuelphp/README.md

 include packages from Packagist.

 By default Fuel will now use the PSR-0 standard for classloading.
 Its implementation is actually a superset, but it is fully compatible with PSR-0.
-For convenience and speed each Package can be given a base namespace that will be required and stripped before any class to path conversion takes place.
+For convenience and speed each Fuel-specific Package can be given a base namespace that will be required and stripped before any class to path conversion takes place (these are not loadable through the Composer autoloader).
 The same goes for modules inside the Package, those will have subnamespaces that are required and stripped before conversion as well.

 We also decided to adopt PSR-1, which means that instead of `snake_case` names the methods & variablenames are now camelCased.